moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/glql/_index.md

 1. **New Data Sources**
    - To support new APIs or datastores:
      - Implement new Code Generators tailored to the specific data source
-     - Develop corresponding Transformers to standardize the data format
+     - Develop corresponding transformers to normalize the data returned by the API
    - Existing Parser and Presenter components can be reused, ensuring consistency in query input and output formats

 1. **New Query Objects**
    - To add support for querying new GitLab objects:
      - Create new Analyzers to validate object-specific query semantics
-     - Implement dedicated Code Generators for efficient query translation
+     - Implement dedicated Code Generators for the new API or data source
      - Develop specialized Transformers to process the new object types
      - Extend or create new Presenters if unique display formats are required